On this page you’ll find advice to:

 Ask your pharmacist what medicines should be in your cabinet to help get you and your family through the winter season.
 Many over-the-counter medicines, such as paracetamol and ibuprofen, are available to relieve symptoms of common winter ailments such as colds, sinusitis or earache.
 Your pharmacist can help if you need any advice.

-Order your repeat prescriptions in time for Christmas
+Order your repeat prescriptions in time, especially for Christmas and New Year bank holidays

 Vitamin D supplements